What is Trespassing?

 However, harming an intruder after they cease to present a threat stops being considered ‘reasonable force’ and becomes ‘excessive force’, or even ‘assault’ in the eyes of the law.

-If it can be proved that the person protecting themselves acted in a manner that they believed was necessary at the time and that the force used was proportional to the violence offered, then it’s likely that no criminal charges will be pressed.
+If it can be proved that the person protecting themselves acted in a manner that they believed was necessary at the time and that the force used was proportional to the violence offered, then it’s likely that no criminal offence charges will be pressed.
 However, by its very nature, this can be difficult to judge, so it is best to always err on the side of caution.

 What Does This Mean for Security Staff?

-A door supervisor has the right to refuse admission to anybody that appears to be violating the rules of the premises, as well as any criminal or licensing laws, or else if they are simply unwelcome from the point-of-view of the establishment or its owner(s).
+A door supervisor has the right to refuse admission to anybody that appears to be violating the rules of the premises, as well as any criminal justice or licensing laws, or else if they are simply unwelcome from the point-of-view of the establishment or its owner(s).

 Door supervisors also have the right to search and eject people (by force, if necessary) from the premises if those people meet any or all of the criteria above.

 However, UK law does not furnish security personnel with any special powers or protections beyond those of the average civilian.
 Essentially, if a door supervisor is attacked while at work, the law does not treat this the same way as it would if it were a first responder or police officer being attacked.
 It is, in the legal view, simply a case of one civilian attacking another.
-Ergo, although security guards are allowed to remove potentially violent people from situations in which those people might harm themselves or others, they must be very careful when doing so.
+Ergo, although security guards are allowed to remove potentially violent people from situations in which those people might cause actual harm to themselves or others, they must be very careful when doing so.

 Good Working Practice